The Hairy Man

 The Hairy Man is a Russian fairy tale.
 Andrew Lang included it in The Crimson Fairy Book.

 Synopsis

 Two ricks of a king's rapeseed fields are burned every night.
+He offered 900 crowns to whoever caught the culprit responsible.
+Anyone who failed to catch the culprit or keep the king's rapeseed fields safe will be executed.
+Nobody has had any luck with either one as 99 people were executed.

-Finally, a shepherd with dogs keeps watch, and catches the "Hairy Man" who is responsible.
+Finally, a shepherd with dogs named "Psst" and "Hush" keeps watch and catches the culprit who happens to be a wild man who is covered in animal hair as if he was almost an animal.
 The King puts him in a cage.
 The Hairy Man pleads with the King's son so earnestly that the young prince frees him.
 For this, the King orders that his son be taken to the forest and killed, and that his lungs and liver be brought back as proof.
 The man who takes him can not do it and kills an old sick dog instead.